Next review date: Monday, Feb 20, 2023 at 11:59pm (Pacific Time) Apply by this date to ensure full consideration by the committee.

 Final date: Monday, Feb 5, 2024 at 11:59pm (Pacific Time) Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-The University of California, Berkeley, is seeking a Project Processing Archivist to support a two-year Mellon Foundation funded project to process and promote archival collections relating to women and poetry at The Bancroft Library.
+Position description The University of California, Berkeley, is seeking a Project Processing Archivist to support a two-year Mellon Foundation funded project to process and promote archival collections relating to women and poetry at The Bancroft Library.
 Among the collections included in the project are the papers of poets Mary Fabili and Aya Tarlow, ruth weiss, Daisy Zamora, Red Jordan Arobateau, and Renee Gregorio, as well as the records of presses such as Post Apollo Press, Poetry Flash, and City Lights Books.
 The successful candidate employs archival standards, tools, and best practices, including inclusive description, to provide access to collections containing materials in a range of formats, including audiovisual and digital.
 The successful candidate also applies effective project management strategies and communicates clearly with project stakeholders.

 The UC Berkeley Library is an internationally renowned research and teaching facility at the nation's premier public university.
 A highly diverse and intellectually rich environment, Berkeley serves a campus community of 30,574 undergraduate students, 11,336 graduate students, and 1,525 faculty.
 The Library comprises 20 campus libraries, including the Doe/Moffitt Libraries, The Bancroft Library, the C.V.
 Starr East Asian Library, and numerous subject specialty libraries.
 With a collection of more than 12 million volumes and a collections budget of over $15 million, the Library offers extensive collections in all formats and robust services to connect users with the collections and build their research skills.
 Discover more about our collections and services at the UC Berkeley Library website.